-Employees who have previously been told they cannot work from home are now being forced into it, especially because of the coronavirus crisis.
+Employees who have previously been told they cannot work from home are now being forced into the reality of working from home, especially because of the coronavirus crisis.
 These same professionals are juggling other responsibilities such as children being off school and instant childcare.

 But Stanford professor Nicholas Bloom has definitive data that paints a very different picture about the new reality of working remotely.
 He indicates it’s time once and for all to embrace the benefits of working from home, especially if you’re a business professionals who’s wondering how to cope with this for the foreseeable future.